47degrees/fetchless/README.md

 In each case, the benchmark involves traversing over a list of 50,000 integers and performing a fetch, except for `LazyBatchRequest set` which is an explicit batch and not a traversal.
 For the `immediate` case up top, that is for a direct fetch with no deduping or auto-batching support.
 `LazyRequest` supports deduping and sequencing, but not auto-batching, and `LazyBatchRequest` is an applicative type that supports batches only.
-So in the absolute worst case for Fetchless, it appears that starting with `LazyRequest` and using `parTraverse` to re-encode as a single `LazyBatchRequest` takes well over an order of magnitude less time to perform.
+So in the absolute worst case for fetchless, it appears that starting with `LazyRequest` and using `parTraverse` to re-encode as a single `LazyBatchRequest` takes well over an order of magnitude less time to perform.
-It's still possible that future changes will bridge this gap slowly, as more features and functionality are added or possible bugs are fixed, but this is a very promising start and shows that even if you choose the slowest possible fetch option in Fetchless, it is still faster than Fetch.
+It's still possible that future changes will bridge this gap slowly, as more features and functionality are added or possible bugs are fixed, but this is a very promising start and shows that even if you choose the slowest possible fetch option in fetchless, it is still faster than Fetch.

 ### Flexibility
 There are a couple details in Fetch that make it not very flexible in the API department: